rock36/rock36/README.md

 - 👋 Hi, I’m anthony.
-- 👀 I’m interested in participating in any c++ development.
+- 🌱 I’m interested in participating in any C++ / Python / AI integration project.
-- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on any C++ project.
 - 📫 reach me at: antonyrl@hotmail.com

 <!---